 People who receive SSI and Medi-Cal are required to have only minimal financial resources to qualify.
 If a loved one inherits an asset, he or she can be at risk of losing his SSI or Medi-Cal benefits.
 Although you may have the greatest intentions when planning to leave money or assets at your death to a loved one, you must plan very carefully.
 Otherwise, you may cause them to be disqualified from the benefits they are receiving.

 You may be jeopardizing your loved ones future if you do not plan carefully.
 Rather than leaving the inheritance to your loved one directly or in a family trust, you can leave the inheritance to a “Special Needs Trust.”
-Your loved one will be the beneficiary of the Special Needs Trust.
+Your loved one will be the beneficiary of this trust.
 By giving the inheritance to a Special Needs Trust for the benefit of your loved one, you minimize or avoid putting their government benefits at risk.

-For Example: You name Ben’s mother and father as the Trustees of Ben’s Special Needs Trust.
-At your death, $100,000 will be given to Ben’s Special Needs Trust.
+You name Ben’s mother and father as the Trustees of Ben’s Special Needs Trust.
+At your death, Ben’s Special Needs Trust will receive $100.000.
 Ben’s parents will be in charge of using the money for Ben’s benefit.
 They will have discretion to use the money as they see fit.
 Ben will continue receiving his government benefits and have the $100,000 available for his supplemental use when needed.
 If Ben no longer needs the government assistance, Ben’s parents can terminate the Special Needs Trust and distribute the money to him, outright.

-A Special Needs Trust can be used for different types of beneficiaries who receive government benefits, including people with permanent or temporary special needs or disabilities, as well as beneficiaries who may receive government benefits in the future.
+You can use a Special Needs Trust for different types of beneficiaries who receive government benefits.
+These beneficiaries include people with permanent or temporary special needs or disabilities.
+Also, beneficiaries who may receive government benefits in the future.

-These issues and more are topics that need to be discussed with an attorney to ensure that your estate plan takes into account all aspects of your life, including loved ones with supplemental needs.
+You must discuss these issues with an attorney.
+The attorney will help ensure that your estate plan takes into account all aspects of your life.
+These aspects include loved ones with supplemental needs.